CHEM 100 Foundations of Chemistry (4)

 CHEM 428 Advanced Topics in Analytical Chemistry (4)

 This course covers the theory and practice of analytical techniques and recent advances in the field.
 Prerequisite: CHEM 311.

 CHEM 444 Directed Readings (2 or 4)

 CHEM 494 Mentored Research (2 or 4)

 Students engage in original research in chemistry under the mentorship of a faculty member.
 Students apply and integrate knowledge from their coursework while learning both specific laboratory techniques and practical problem-solving skills.
 Discussion of proper laboratory record-keeping, responsible conduct of research, presentation of research results, and laboratory safety are also emphasized.
 Repeatable for credit.
-Prerequisite: Professor consent and prerequisite override required.
+Prerequisite: Instructor prerequisite override required.